-CHAPTER 8 FACULTIES
+CHAPTER 8 SCHOOLS

-71. Faculties and schools
+71. Schools

-(1) The council may, after consultation with the senate and in line with higher education policies, establish faculties, schools, centres, institutes, colleges, departments, programmes and courses at the University.
+(1) The council may, after consultation with the senate and in line with higher education policies, establish schools, centres, institutes, colleges, departments, programmes and courses at the University.

 (2) The University may, upon the recommendation of the senate, provide tuition for a degree, a diploma or certificate or a module or a course in a subject.